Braedale Hill

 It is difficult to believe this site was until fairly recent times part of an industrialised landscape.
 Once known as Crindledyke Bing, it is mainly composed of the waste materials from the Coltness Iron Company.
 It was once surrounded by mines and heavy industry.

 It was regraded and grassed around 1975.
-In the mid 1990s the site was planted with trees such as ash, oak and scots pine, and new paths were created.
-Work was done by the Central Scotland Forest Trust as part of a grant scheme.
-Recently the council has worked with local residents and the community council to further improve the site for wildlife and people.
+In the mid 1990s the site was planted with trees such as Ash, Oak and Scots Pine, and new paths were created.
+Work was carried out by the Central Scotland Forest Trust as part of a grant scheme.
+Recently we have worked with local residents and the community council to further improve the site for wildlife and people.
 New paths have been created and more trees planted.
 However, it has been the commitment of local people in attending litter pick and planting days that has really helped lift the site.

 There is now a good network of waymarked paths covering the hill.
 There is a short route with blue arrows and a longer yellow route.
 The site is well used by dog walkers and joggers, as well as people taking a pleasant short cut.
 The young woodlands are open and bright and there are good opportunities for bird watching and wildlife study.